zksecurity/stwo-book/src/air-development/read-write-memory-air-example/phase-0.md

 }
 ```

-This is a lot of code, but we'll go over what each part of the code does in detail in the next sections, so please keep reading!
+This is a lot of code, but for those who went through the [Tutorial](../tutorial/index.md), it should be pretty familiar.